eeg2025/eeg2025.github.io/_pages/rules.md

 ### Challenge 2: Psychopathology Factor Prediction
 - Similarly, challenge 2 also uses the **normalized root mean square error**.
 - We encourage participants to use all tasks to make the inference.
-- At the inference stage, we will only use the XXX task to predict the metrics.
+- At the inference stage, we will only use the XXX (will be decided soon after more testing) task to predict the metrics.
 This is to ensure a timely evaluation due to the competition scale.

 ### Overall Ranking
 - Challenge 1 contributes 30% to final score